pirovc/ganon/README.md

 Exclusive error rate to define the similarity threshold of reads with unique matches.
 This is applied after filtering and only if a read is exclusively assigned to one target.
 If the classified read has less than `--max-error-unique`, the match is not excluded but assigned to its parent node.
 This is useful in a scenario when a read is poorly matched against a specific target (species, assembly) due to lack of representativity (just one references for a species, for example).
 Usually set to lower values (0, 1, 2).

+### --strata-filter (classify)

+The strata filter is active by default.
+For every read, the best match - meaning most k-mers against the same target - is selected.
+An error value is calculated based on the q-gram lemma.
+All matches below this error rate are discarded (`--strata-filter 0` by default).
+For example: the best match of a read has 0 errors (all k-mers matched a target).
+With `--strata-filter 1` all matches with 0 + 1 errors will be reported. `--strata-filter -1` will disable the strata filtering and report everything up-to `--max-error`/`--min-kmers`.
+To use ganon as a not optimized k-mer counter use: `--min-kmers 0 --strata-filter -1`.

 ### --offset (classify)

 `--offset` can be used to speed-up analysis by skipping k-mers. `--offset 1` will check every k-mer of the sequences to be classified. `--offset n` will only evaluate every nth k-mer of the input sequences.
 For `--offset 1` there are possible performance improvements by disabling this function in compilation time with `-DGANON_OFFSET=OFF` (default is `ON`).
 Note that offset will affect the sensitivity and precision of your classsification.